Ember Resistant Soffit & Fascia for Colorado Homes

 Non-Combustible Materials for Upgrading Soffits and Fascia

-Homeowners can significantly reduce wildfire exposure by upgrading their soffits and fascia with Class A rated, fire resistant materials designed to withstand intense heat and block ember intrusion.
-These improvements are especially valuable for homes located in high-risk WUI zones across the Denver Metro area where embers can accumulate beneath roof overhangs.
-Upgrading to ignition-resistant soffit vents, metal soffit and fascia systems, or fiber cement components helps improve Colorado home exterior fire code compliance while strengthening the home’s upper perimeter.
+Homeowners can significantly reduce wildfire exposure by upgrading soffits and fascia with Class A-rated, fire-resistant materials designed to withstand intense heat and block ember intrusion.
+These improvements are especially important for homes located in Wildland-Urban Interface (WUI) zones across the Denver Metro area, where wind-driven embers often collect beneath roof overhangs.
+Upgrading to ember-resistant soffit vents, metal soffit and fascia systems, or fiber cement components helps strengthen the home’s upper perimeter while improving compliance with Colorado’s evolving wildfire-resistant construction standards.

 Common fire-resistant soffit and fascia materials include: